-In Planescape Torment, the decisions were occasionally black and white, but more often, they were not.
+In Planescape Torment, the decisions were occasionally black and white, but more often, they were not, and many of them seemed rather innocuous at the time.
 I remember so many conversations where I was presented with three or four (or five, or more) dialogue options, each dense and rippling with meaning, none obviously right or wrong.
-And often my life – to whatever degree life mattered for the game’s immortal protagonist – hung on answering correctly.
+Sometimes they were just chats, irrelevant but character-building.
+Other times my life – to whatever degree life mattered for the game’s immortal protagonist – hung on answering correctly.
 It was brilliant.

-Second, I fanboyed about it.
-They published emails in the back of the instructions, so the 24-year-old-me sent one to Chris Avellone to thank him, and say how much I was enjoying the game.
+It also turned me into a fanboy at the age of 24.
+Black Isle was in the habit of publishing its employees’ email addresses at the back of the instruction manual, so I sent one to Torment’s Lead Designer Chris Avellone to thank him, and say how much I was enjoying the game.
 And he wrote back!
 He wrote back immediately!
-Chris Fucking Avellone emailed me, and said thank you very much for the note, that it really meant a lot to hear from me, and that he’d shared my message around the office with the rest of the team.
+Chris Fucking Avellone emailed me, and said thank you very much for the note, that it really meant a lot to him, and that he’d shared my message around the office with the rest of the team.
 Can you believe it?

-With strange eons I now live in a world where I know Chris; where I’ve actually had lunch with him and sat on panels with him and he’s a Facebook friend.
+With strange eons I now live in a world where I know him; where I’ve actually had lunch with him and sat on panels with him and consumed alcohol with him and he’s a Facebook friend.
 I don’t call him Chris Fucking Avellone any more (just Chris), but I mean come on.